suhanihacks/100-Days-of-Code/README.md

 # 100 Days of Code Challenge

+Welcome to my repository for the **100 Days of Code Challenge (UPES)**.
-This repository contains my solutions for the #100DaysofCode challenge.
+This repo contains all my daily coding solutions written in **C language**, organized by day and question.